Sautéed Green Beans With Garlic is a delicious recipe with fresh green beans and fresh garlic! Served slightly crisp they are a family favorite!

 But I have to admit, I love the taste of vegetables straight from the source.

-Because, I cook so many at a time, I use my 17-Inch Cast Iron Skillet to make the Garlic Green Beans.
+Because, I cook so many at a time, I use my 17-Inch Cast Iron Skillet for this recipe.
 I cook them as if I were stir-frying using lots of butter.

-A Quick Tip For Making Garlic Green Beans
+A Quick Tip For Making Sautéed Green Beans With Garlic

 - For the Paleo version – use ghee instead of butter.